 Cape Lookout National Seashore is one of the few remaining natural barrier island chains and extends 56 miles.
 The Cape Lookout Lighthouse and Keeper’s Quarters display mid-1800s architecture, while visitors can enjoy fishing, hiking and camping.
 The Croatan National Forest features North Carolina native woodland with adventure trails, wildlife and bird watching.
 Hammocks Beach State Park, a 1,145-acre park, includes islands, channels and great fishing.
 The park features an extensive dune system on Bear Island and pockets of maritime forests and marshes, making it a popular destination.

 Kayaking, fishing and diving are also popular beach activities and are offered abundantly.
 Family fun can be found in Cape Carteret at The Golfin’ Dolphin and Mac Daddy’s Bowling Center.

-With a comprehensive marketing program and intense knowledge of the Crystal Coast, United Country – Coastal Homes Realty can find that property you have always dreamed about.
-We serve buyers and sellers in Cape Carteret, Cedar Point, Swansboro, Atlantic Beach, Salter Path, Sneeds Ferry, Jacksonville and beyond in Coastal North Carolina.
+With a comprehensive marketing program and intense knowledge of the Crystal Coast, United Country – Respess Wilder Realty can find that property you have always dreamed about.
+We serve buyers and sellers in Cape Carteret, Cedar Point, Swansboro, Atlantic Beach, Salter Path, Sneads Ferry, Jacksonville and beyond in Coastal North Carolina.
 Contact us today and let us help you achieve all of your real estate goals.